Rconybea/nix-from-scratch/README.md

 yourself.
 Will have to at least build `nix` from source, unless (unlikely afaik) package repository has a prebuilt package for `nix` available.

-### Do you want to release libraries/artifacts built with nix, without using namespaces?
+### Q4: Do you want to release libraries/artifacts built with nix, without using namespaces?

 If you use a user namespace to provide `/nix/store`,  the resulting artifacts will only run on a host where `/nix/store` exists,  or where you use a user-namespace to provide that appearance.
 If either of these is viable,  then you can use a binary nix distribution and rely on the standard easy install.

+If answers to Q1..Q4 are all unsatisfactory, read on...

 ### nix-from-scratch